transdigiware/blockchain/howto/ibp-v2-deploy-iks.md

 - {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}} is built with Hyperledger Fabric v1.4.6.
 - You have the option to link your {{site.data.keyword.blockchainfull_notm}} Platform service instance to a free Kubernetes cluster for evaluation of the offering, however capacity and performance are limited, none of your data can be migrated, and the cluster is deleted after 30 days.
 - You are responsible for the management of health monitoring, security, and logging of your Kubernetes cluster.
 See this [information](/docs/containers?topic=containers-responsibilities_iks#your-responsibilities-by-using-ibm-cloud-kubernetes-service){: external} for details on what {{site.data.keyword.cloud_notm}} manages and what you are responsible for.
 - You are also responsible for monitoring the resource usage of your Kubernetes cluster by using the Kubernetes dashboard.
 If you need to increase storage capacity or performance of your cluster, see this information on how to [modify your existing volume](/docs/containers?topic=containers-file_storage#change_storage_configuration){: external}.
 - You are responsible for managing and securing your certificates and private keys. {{site.data.keyword.IBM_notm}} does not store your certificates in the Kubernetes cluster.
 - {{site.data.keyword.blockchainfull_notm}} Platform is available in select regions.
 Refer to this topic on [{{site.data.keyword.blockchainfull_notm}} Platform locations](/docs/blockchain?topic=blockchain-ibp-regions-locations) for an updated list.
-- Your {{site.data.keyword.cloud_notm}} Kubernetes cluster must be version 1.13, 1.14, or 1.15.
+- {{site.data.keyword.blockchainfull_notm}} Platform is compatible with all [supported version](/docs/containers?topic=containers-cs_versions#version_types){: external} of  {{site.data.keyword.cloud_notm}} Kubernetes service.
 - If you do not want to use the default Bronze File storage that is pre-selected for you when you provision a Kubernetes cluster in {{site.data.keyword.cloud_notm}}, you can provision storage of your choice.
 See this topic on [Persistent storage considerations](/docs/blockchain?topic=blockchain-ibp-v2-deploy-iks#ibp-console-storage) to learn more.
 Note that when your Kubernetes cluster is configured to use any of the IBM Cloud storage classes, the smallest storage amount that can be allocated to a node is 20Gi.
 - If you decide to include {{site.data.keyword.cloud_notm}} multi-zone support in your Kubernetes cluster, you must provision your own storage.
 See [Using Multizone (MZR) clusters with {{site.data.keyword.blockchainfull_notm}} Platform](/docs/blockchain?topic=blockchain-ibp-v2-deploy-iks#ibp-console-mzr) for more details.
 - Kubernetes clusters that are configured with private VLANs are not supported.